cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-server/_index.md

   Path to private key that will be used for TLS handshake with a database.
   Should correspond to the certificate configured with `--tls_database_cert`.
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_key` flag.

 * `--tls_database_cert=<filename>`

-  Path to client TLS certificate shown to database during TLS handshake (overrides `--tls_cert`).
+  Path to client TLS certificate shown to database during TLS handshake.
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_cert` flag.

 * `--tls_database_ca=<filename>`

   Path to additional CA certificate for database certificate validation (setup if CA certificate of database is different from CA certificate of application/AcraConnector).
   Empty by default.
+  If not specified, AcraServer uses value from `--tls_ca` flag.

 * `--tls_database_sni=<SNI>`